 Best for: Riding

-While it offers the least coverage, this cut has the advantage of being usable for your entire ride.
-Though it’s small, it still covers the major muscles in the back and hindquarters.
+While it offers the least coverage, this cut can be used for your entire ride.
+Though it’s small, it still covers the major muscles in the back and hindquarters, keeping them warm in cold temperatures.
+A quarter sheet is ideal for fully-body clipped horses during the winter months.

 Best for: Security

-This style usually features a front buckle and surcingle, so it offers the most security if you want to leave it on your horse when he’s cooling out and drying in his stall.
+This style usually features a front buckle and surcingle, offering the most security if you want to leave it on your horse after untacking while he’s cooling out and drying during the colder months.

 Best for: Unclipped horses